adnant1/Stock-Price-Notification-Service/README.md

-# 📈 TickrAlert — Stock Price Notification System
+# 📈 TickrAlert — Stock Price Notification Service

 TickrAlert is a full-stack stock price alert system that allows users to create custom notifications based on real-time stock data.
 When a stock price crosses a user's target threshold, an alert is triggered and delivered via email using AWS SNS.